kiran-foundation/website/src/content/support-us/membership.md

     lakh: "1,08,000"
     permonth: " Per Year"
     frequency: yearly
-    paragraph: " Support a student for one full years with of ₹1,08,000 Per Year. "
+    paragraph: " Support one scholar for one full years with of ₹1,08,000 Per Year. "

 membershipCardBtn: " Donate now "
 ---